Asian markets, US futures tumble after Fed signals a March rate hike - KTVZ

 By Laura He, CNN Business

-Asian markets and US futures all tumbled Thursday after the Federal Reserve announced that it expects to raise interest rates in March.
+Asian markets and US futures are tumbling Thursday as investors weigh the likelihood that the US Federal Reserve will raise interest rates later this spring.

-Investors worry higher US rates could spark capital outflows and currency depreciation in emerging markets in Asia, causing financial turbulence.
+Investors worry higher US rates could cause capital to leave Asia’s emerging markets and spur the depreciation of currency in the region, causing financial turbulence.

+Korea’s Kospi dropped 3.2%.
+The index is on track to fall into a bear market, and was last trading down more than 20% from a peak last July.

-Japan’s Nikkei and Korea’s Kospi both dropped about 3%.
-Hong Kong’s Hang Seng lost 2.6%, and China’s Shanghai Composite Index was down nearly 1%.
+Hong Kong’s Hang Seng lost 2.5%, and China’s Shanghai Composite Index was down more than 1%.

 Tech shares fell heavily.
-An index in Hong Kong tracking the largest Chinese technology companies sank nearly 5%.
+An index in Hong Kong tracking the largest Chinese technology companies sank more than 4%.
+Alibaba was down more than 6%.

+Softbank and Tokyo Electron — a big Japanese semiconductor and electronics firm — also fell 9% and 5%, respectively, in Tokyo.

-The comment came after the central bank concluded its two-day meeting and indicated that “it will soon be appropriate to raise the target range for the federal funds rate,” with inflation well above 2% and a strong labor market.
+In a statement, the Fed said that it would “soon be appropriate to raise the target range for the federal funds rate,” with inflation well above 2% and a strong labor market.

-The Fed also said it expects the unwinding of balance sheet to commence after it starts raising rates.

-Expectations for higher US rates pushed a dollar index to the highest level in nearly a month.
-The DXY US Dollar Currency Index is up 0.7% to trade at 96.64.
+Expectations for higher US rates pushed a key dollar index to the highest level in nearly a month.
+The US Dollar Currency Index — which measures the greenback’s strength against a basket of currencies used by US trade partners — is up 0.7% to trade at 96.65.

 The International Monetary Fund warned recently that emerging market and developing economies should prepare for possible turbulence in financial markets as the United States and Europe lift policy rates.

-Chinese President Xi Jinping even urged central banks in the West not to hike interest rates too fast to fight inflation, as his country goes in the other direction to battle a sharp economic slowdown.
+And Chinese President Xi Jinping last week urged central banks in the West not to hike interest rates too fast to fight inflation, as his country goes in the other direction to battle a sharp economic slowdown.

 The-CNN-Wire